 Quick Note: Never ignore a lawsuit.
 Creditors count on the 95% of all debtors who fail to respond to lawsuits.
 If a creditor sues you, regardless of the circumstances, call an attorney immediately.
 Many collections lawsuits can be won.

-Debtor Defense — Other Defenses to Creditor Lawsuits.
 Keep in mind that the Statute of Limitations is not the only defense to a collection lawsuit.
 For example, many bad debt buyers have insufficient documentation to prove in court that they own the debt.
 Debtors win such cases frequently.
 In addition, many judgments result from lawsuits where there was defective service on the debtor.
-In such cases, it is sometimes possible to reopen the judgment and raise any defenses you may have, including the Statue of Limitations.
+In such cases, it is sometimes possible to reopen the judgment and raise any defenses you may have, including the Statute of Limitations.